 What contributes to INDOOR AIR COMFORT?

-Manual ventilation also delivers the psychological benefi ts of putting the occupant in control and making a connection to the outside world – hearing birdsong, for example, can have a benefi cial impact on mood.
-Of course, the benefi ts of natural ventilation depend on the natural world in the immediate vicinity of any given building; it may not be the right solution for a building next to a busy road, for example.
+Manual ventilation also delivers the psychological benefits of putting the occupant in control and making a connection to the outside world.
+Of course, it depends on the environment of the building (busy road).
 Hybrid ventilation is growing in popularity: natural ventilation in mid-season and mechanical in more extreme weather conditions.

 Filtering incoming and outgoing air helps remove harmful particulates.
 However, air filters need to be maintained to prevent the ventilation system itself from becoming a source of pollution, rather than the solution.